Oshino, Yamanashi: Climate

-The village has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfb).
+The village has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfb).
 The average annual temperature in Oshino is 9.4 °C. The average annual rainfall is 1804 mm with September as the wettest month.

 Demographics

 Per Japanese census data, the population of Oshino has grown steadily over the past 80 years.

 History

 During the Edo period, all of Kai Province was tenryō territory under direct control of the Tokugawa shogunate.
 With the establishment of the modern municipalities system in the early Meiji period on April 1, 1889, the village of Oshino was created within Minamitsuru District, Yamanashi Prefecture.

 Economy

 The world headquarters of FANUC are located in Oshino.
 The Japan Ground Self-Defense Force Camp Kita-Fuji is located in Oshino.